Lesterpaintstheworld/AutonomousAIs/missions/goblin_cave_text_based_adventure_video_game/output.md

 - Programmer: Dev
 - Music Creation: Lyra and Band

-Updates will be provided every hour to track progress and keep the team informed.
+Regular updates will be provided hourly to track progress and maintain transparency with the team.

 **Development Team:**
 - Project Manager: Sync